MayBaMay/PB_P10/README.md

 This open source project was created for the OpenClassRooms' Python developer course (Project 10/13)).
 Its purpose is to deploy an application on a distant server, in this case Digital Ocean, using a Nginx web server, gunicorn and supervisor.

 We used the Purbeurre application deployed on Heroku for the [projet #8](https://github.com/MayBaMay/PB_P8) of this course.
-It is a DJANGO application integrating a back-end part based on Python 3.7 and a front-end part developed with HTML5, CSS3 and JavaScript using Bootsrap.
+It is a DJANGO application integrating a back-end part based on Python 3.7 and a front-end part developed with HTML5, CSS3 and JavaScript using Rappel concernant les règles de confidentialité de Google
+Résultats de recherche
+Résultat Web avec des liens annexes

+Bootstrap.

 Ask the application a product name, select one of the products to confirm your choice and it will give you a list of similar products with a better nutriscore.
 When registered, the user can save those favorite subsitutes.